FairwindsOps/insights-docs/docs/first-steps/cost-efficiency.md

 ## Viewing Workload Costs

-On the **Workloads** tab, you can see a list of all the workloads in your cluster.
+On the **Workloads** page, you can see a list of all the workloads in your cluster.
 By default, they'll be sorted by their _Average Total Cost_.
 This number utilizes resource requests and limits (if specified), and average pod count to estimate the average cost of each workload.